 We set the mold onto a backing sheet so that it stayed rigid when we took it out of the oven.
 We then baked them for about 10 minutes at 275 degrees.
 I would start watching after 8 minutes.
 The majority were melted by then, but we had a few big chunky ones that took a bit longer.
 Then you just let them cool and then pop them out of the molds.
 We are instant gratification kind of folk here, so we popped them into the freezer for about 30 minutes to speed up the process.

 We made a card the same size as the “Bounce” valentine, but Zain did an original piece of art for his.
 I then overlaid two white boxes–one for the tagline “You Draw My Heart!” (my vote was for “You Color Me Happy”, but I was overruled) and the friends’ names and one for his name on the back.
 We used the same treat bags.You can see I have a formula for Valentine’s–treat bags with cards on top.
 When something works, you stick with it!
 These are for Mir’s class this year–You Make My Heart Race! with Hot Wheels in each.
 Mir loves anything with wheels!
-Here is a printable to download!
+Since he is in Preschool he doesn’t have to write the names on them for who they are for but I did make him sign each of them.
+He did a great job in my book!

 You can’t have Valentine’s Day without treats!
 Here are a few of our favorites.
 They go over so well and are crazy easy.
 That’s how we roll here.
 Typically because I remember to do the ones for teachers the night before.